7 Tips on How to Make Soup Taste Delicious!

 6. Last-minute corrections

-Have you ever tasted your soup right as it’s about to be served and it just tastes like it’s missing something?
-Try ladling out a little bit and adding some salt, acid, or sugar.
+Have you ever tasted your soup right as it’s about to be served and it feels like it’s missing something?
+Try ladling out a small portion and adding a bit of salt, acid, or sugar.

-- For acids, most people lean towards tomato paste or a dash of sour cream.
+- Acids: most people lean towards tomato paste or a dash of sour cream.

-- Adding the smallest bit of sugar can absolutely make a tangy tomato soup more neutral to the palette.
+- Sugar: adding a small amount can help balance a tangy tomato soup and make it more neutral to the palate.
 On the other hand, if you’ve added too much, try these 5 tips to fix it.

 7. Toppings and sides

 Now that you’ve cooked up a hearty pot of soup, you’re not done just yet.
-Try finishing the bowl with a bright garnish; think of it as a way to make it both visually eye-catching and also balance any missing textures.
-Believe it or not, pairing your bowl of soup with just a little extra something can enhance the flavours!
+Try finishing the bowl with a bright garnish; think of it as a way to make it visually eye-catching while also balancing any missing textures.
+Believe it or not, pairing your bowl of soup with a little extra something can enhance the flavours!

-- Crushing up chips for an extra crunch in that chicken noodle soup.
+- Crushing up chips for extra crunch in your chicken noodle soup.

 - Garlic bread for dipping.